theposch/mainstream/docs/AI_AGENT_GUIDE.md

 - **Unlisted Assets**: Images uploaded in drops are hidden from feed/search/profiles
 - **Email Preview**: Renders using React Email components for cross-client compatibility
 - **Display Modes**: Fit/Cover with adjustable crop position for images
+- **Create Drop Filters**: Multi-select streams and users to filter which posts are included
+- **Date Range Display**: Shows the date range in editor, preview, published view, and email
+- **Timezone-safe**: Dates are stored and displayed correctly regardless of user timezone

+### Create Drop Components
+- `DatePicker` - shadcn date picker built on react-day-picker v9
+- `StreamPicker` - Multi-select stream filter with compact variant
+- `UserPicker` - Multi-select user filter with search and keyboard navigation

 ### Environment Variables
 ```env